bkehr/popins/README.md

 The BWA output file is merged with the sample's `non_ref.bam` file into a `non_ref_new.bam` file where information about read mates is set.

-### The place command
+### The place-refalign command

-    ./popins place [OPTIONS]
+    ./popins place-refalign [OPTIONS]

-The place command identifies insertion positions of the (super-)contigs in the reference genome and writes them to a VCF file.
+This is the first of three place-* commands, which together identify insertion positions of the (super-)contigs in the reference genome and write them to a VCF file.
-The placing consists of four steps.
-Only the third step needs to be run per sample unsing the option `--sample <SAMPLE ID>`.

-Step 1: The contig locations in the sample directories are merged into one file of locations.

-Step 2: Prefixes/suffixes of contigs are aligned to the merged locations on the reference genome and VCF records are written if the alignment is successful.
+The place-refalign command merges contig locations in the sample directories into one file of locations and aligns prefixes/suffixes of contigs to the merged locations on the reference genome.
+VCF records are written if the alignment is successful.
 Locations of contigs that do not align to the reference genome are written to additional output files `locations_unplaced.txt` in the sample directories.

+### The place-splitalign command

+    ./popins place-splitalign [OPTIONS] <SAMPLE_ID>

-Step 3: All locations in a sample's `locations_unplaced.txt` are split-read aligned and the results are written to a file `locations_placed.txt` in the sample directory.
+This is the second of the three place-* commands.
+The place-splitalign command split-read aligns all locations in a sample's `locations_unplaced.txt` and writes the results to a file `locations_placed.txt` in the sample directory.

+### The place-finish command

+    ./popins place-finish [OPTIONS]

-Step 4: The results from split-read alignment (the `locations_placed.txt` files) of all samples are combined and appended to the VCF output file.
+This is the third of the three place-* commands.
+The place-finish command combines the results from split-read alignment (the `locations_placed.txt` files) of all samples and appends them to the VCF output file.

 ### The genotype command